-Pre-Application Meeting: Applicants are strongly encouraged to attend a NOFA preapplication meeting to be held on Friday, August 11th at 1:00 p.m. at City Hall, Hearing Room 4.
+Pre-Application Meeting: Applicants are strongly encouraged to attend a NOFA preapplication meeting to be held on Thursday, August 22nd at 1:00 p.m. at City Hall, Hearing Room 3.

-Environmental Review: If you are seeking readiness points for the first round of tax credits, please notify staff and start the NEPA process early.
+Environmental Review: If you are seeking readiness points for the first round of tax credits, please notify Planning staff and start the NEPA process early.

 California Environmental Quality Act (CEQA) review must also be completed before a project's funding commitment can be finalized; see the Program Description, Environmental Review and Assessment, for more information.
-Staff expects to go to Council with funding recommendations in December, 2017, and CEQA determination must be completed by November 1, 2017 in order to be recommended for funding.
+Staff expects to go to Council with funding recommendations in January 2020, and a CEQA determination must be completed by the time staff is prepared to present to Council to be recommended for funding.